abulka/gui-showdown/README.md

 # etc.
 ```

-## TODO
+## Multiple Systems

-Perhaps the rendering 'system' can be cleaned up.
-Instead of doing the fancy queries which return more than we need etc.  We could simplify and interrogate the entities whether they posses certain components.

-Or even better, have multiple systems doing a staged approach.
+We now have multiple systems doing a staged approach.
 E.g. A compute text stage which creates a final component containing the string to render.
 The render stage then only targets those final components.
+Seems to work and feels a bit better.

+## Logic in Checkbox handlers

+Is too complex and intense.
+Need to fix this.